greenm01/ec4x/docs/ec4x_specs.md

 EL is not a specific reflection of scientific or technological advancement, although they are correlated.

-A House's GHP benefits from EL upgrades by 5% per level, for a maximum of 50% at EL10+.
+A House's GHO benefits from EL upgrades by 5% per level, for a maximum of 50% at EL10+.
 The economy is tied to entrepreneurial ambition and citizen education.

 The formula for ERP in production points is:

 ```
-1 ERP = (5 + log(GHP)) PP
+1 ERP = (5 + log(GHO)) PP
 ```

-Example: to purchase 10 ERPs with a GHP of 500, the cost in production points is:
+Example: to purchase 10 ERPs with a GHO of 500, the cost in production points is:

 ```
 10 ERP = 10(5 + log(500)) = 77 PP